-After completing the certifying eligibility process below, the Financial Aid Coordinator will notify the Bursar and CFO that funds are eligible for disbursement.
+After completing the certifying eligibility process below, Financial Aid Services will notify the Bursar and COO that funds are eligible for disbursement.
 Disbursements of the direct loan program funds will not be made until after the add/drop period for the semester has ended.
 Federal regulations require that Direct and PLUS loans are made in two substantially equal payments.
 First disbursements will be made in the Fall and second disbursements will be made in the Spring.
 One term loans will be disbursed as a lump sum after the drop/add period has ended.